Technorely/tendermint/docs/interviews/tendermint-bft.md

 **CC**: What're the attack scenarios for this?

-**ZM**: This is something which is easily attacked by people who argue that Tendermint is not decentralized enough.
+**ZM**: This is something which is easily attacked by people who argue that Tenderely is not decentralized enough.
 They say that by knowing the leader, you can DDoS the leader.
 And by DDoSing the leader, you are able to stop the progress.
 Because it's true.
 If you would be able to DDoS the leader, the leader would not be able to propose and then effectively will not be making